ezampino/mtip-tutorial/docs/lessons/Lesson4.md

 #### 5. Know what to look for in terms of growing pains

 Projects that start off big have an especially challenging task.
 Beyond a certain point, things just fall apart.
+Pick which battles to centralize and which to delegate.

 ### Slack

 [Slack](https://slack.com/) is another chat platform that is independent of your GitHub account, and can also be used by individuals or teams to chat and instant message.
+Its strength is that anyone on a project can create a "channel" with focused conversation about a particular topic.

 ### Skype
-Content is under development.
+Skype's strength over Slack and Gitter is that it is completely decentralized.
+Consequently, it is easier to convene chat or voice communication in an ad-hoc manner across teams/projects as needed.
+Virtually everyone has it and it is free.
+You can also set up Skype-In numbers (useful for remote workers).
+Note that "Skype for Business" is not the same as plain ol Skype; Skype for Business, actually has more headaches and offers less flexibility than does its free rival.

+### Zoom
+While you are on a zoom call, you can message the participants, however, the history is not preserved between sessions in the same room.
+It is not even visible to new participants who arrive late to the call.

 ##### [Click here for Lesson 5](https://data2health.github.io/mtip-tutorial/lessons/Lesson5.html)
 ### [Back to Home](../index)